 Ambient Occlusion Quality: This is also an important setting to adjust.
 It controls the quality of some of the shadows which are not good for competitive play and also bad for performance.
 Set this to None.
 Going from High to None will net you almost 15% increase in performance.

 Sun Shadow Detail: This setting determines the details of the shadows from the sun.
 Set this to Low as well.
-Performance gain around 2%.
+Performance gains around 2%.

-Spot Shadow Detail: Disable this to gain around 3% performance increase.
+Spot Shadow Detail: Disable this to gain around a 3% performance increase.

 Volumetric Lightning: Disable this.
 This setting determines whether sunbeams are cast.
 Disable to gain around 5% performance increase.

 Dynamic Spot Shadows: Generally very little impact on performance.
 Recommendation: Disabled.